 Note: You must have a media player such as VLC, through which you can create and save the playlist file.

 - Right-click on your music folder and choose Add to VLC media player’s Playlist option.

 - Click on File in the menu bar and choose Save Playlist to File option.

-- Change the file type to the M3U8 playlist and give the file name as ‘queue.m3u8‘.
+- Change the file type to the M3U8 playlist and give it the file name ‘queue.m3u8‘.
 Click on the Save button to save the playlist.

-- Copy the newly saved playlist file and paste it in the following location to replace the old file:
+- Copy the newly saved playlist file and paste it into the following location to replace the old file:

 Note: Your Steam directory can be on a different drive.

 - Restart your Steam if it was running.
 Now click on View in your Steam menu bar and choose the Music Player option.